Skip to Content

 • Selective sensory micro-rootlet section

-• Spinal cord untethering paired with expansion duraplasty or syrinx (cyst) shunting
+• Spinal cord untethering paired with expansion duraplasty with possible syrinx (cyst) shunting

 Post-traumatic spinal cord tethering